 Richard and Kit Barkhouser established the Barkhouser Endowed Scholarship in 1998 to support a full-time freshman at DCC.
-The first year student must reside within the DCC service region or in Caswell County, demonstrate scholastic achievement, have at least a 2.50 high school GPA, and exhibit leadership potential.
+The first-year student must reside within the DCC service region or in Caswell County, NC, and must demonstrate scholastic achievement, have at least a 2.50 high school GPA, and exhibit leadership potential.